As you’re planning your weekend, here’s a guide to help you have a safe and stress-free time!

 The Chinook Fest Games

-Compete in several "Summer Camp" style activities Friday, 6/13, and Saturday, 6/14.
+Compete in several "Summer Camp" style activities Friday, 6/19, and Saturday, 6/20.
 This is a leaderboard style, points accumulation, fun and friendly competition.
-Earn points and win bragging rights for years to come + festival tickets + a fun photo op and awesome swag.
-Sign-ups closed June 6th.
+Earn points and win bragging rights for years to come + festival tickets + a fun photo op and festival swag.
+Sign-ups closing June 15th.

-In addition to being able to earn Games points from our usual Campsite Competition, Cornhole Tournament and Axe Throwing, you can also earn points playing Chinook Fest Bingo, running a Relay Race, or creating a fun team flag.
+In addition to being able to earn Games points from our usual Campsite Competition, Cornhole Tournament and Axe Throwing, you can also earn points playing Chinook Fest Bingo, a hay toss, or creating team bandanas.

 Campsite Competition